uptane/uptane-standard/uptane-standard.md

 ## In-vehicle implementation requirements

-An Uptane-compliant ECU SHALL be able to download and verify image metadata and image binaries before installing a new image and SHALL have a secure way of verifying the current time, or a sufficiently recent attestation of the time.
+An Uptane-conformant ECU SHALL be able to download and verify image metadata and image binaries before installing a new image and SHALL have a secure way of verifying the current time, or a sufficiently recent attestation of the time.

 All ECUs SHALL monitor the download speed of image metadata and image binaries to detect and respond to a slow retrieval attack.
 If the download is slower than a pre-defined threshold, the ECU SHOULD send an alert to the Director repository, for example as part of the next vehicle version manifest.